landmann/tips-and-tricks/README.md

 tmpfs           3.2G   32K  3.2G   1% /run/user/1000
 ```

-The plcae that was hogging most of my disk space was in `logs`, so check there first:
+The place that was hogging most of my disk space was in `logs`, so check there first:

 ```
 du -h /var/log